ndrd/backend-coding-challenge-tree/README.md

 ## Requirements

-Design a REST API that implements the following operations with binary trees:
+Design a REST API that implements the following operations with binary search trees (b-trees) [https://en.wikipedia.org/wiki/Binary_search_tree]:

 Returns the height of a binary tree given an integers list
 - `POST /v1/b-trees/height`